AmokSolderer/APC/DOC/SoundAuto.md

 ## Automatic processing with Audacity

-Basically you have to do the same steps as described in the [manual way of sound file preparation](https://github.com/AmokSolderer/APC/blob/master/DOC/SoundManual.md), but you'd use a macro to do so.
+Basically you have to do the same steps as described in the [manual way of sound file preparation](https://github.com/AmokSolderer/APC/blob/master/DOC/SoundManual.md), but you'd use a macro to process all files in your working directory.
 An example macro for processing callouts would look like this:

     Select:End="0,15" Mode="Set" RelativeTo="ProjectStart" Start="0"
     Delete: